 📚 We’re putting more money into schools to tackle the attainment gap.

 We’re will invest £750 million to tackle the attainment gap between pupils from the least and most wealthy backgrounds.
-This year £179 million will be invested in raising attainment - with most going direct to teachers through the Pupil Equity Fund.
+This year £179 million is being invested in raising attainment - with most going direct to teachers through the Pupil Equity Fund.
 Our reforms mean schools will have more control over funding, and we will carry out a consultation on fair funding too.